 - Convening general meetings of 1Spatial plc.

-- Recommending to shareholders the approval of alterations to the Memorandum and Articles of Association of 1Spatial plc.
+- Recommending to shareholders the approval of alterations to the Articles of Association of 1Spatial plc.

 - Making any take-over offer for another company or other companies within the City Code on Takeovers and Mergers and considering a response to any such approaches to the Company.